flucoma/flucoma-docs/doc/RobustScale.rst

    :arg destBuffer: A |buffer| to write the scaled values to

-   Scale a data point, using the learned statistics from the previous call to :fluid-obj:`RobustScale#fit`
+   Scale a data point, using the learned statistics from the previous call to ``fit``

 :message inverseTransformPoint: